-Revenues recognized at a point in time are comprised of ATM fees, interchange, and other similar transaction-based fees.
+Revenues recognized at a point in time are comprised of interchange, ATM fees, other similar cardholder transaction-based fees, and substantially all of our cash processing revenues.
 Revenues recognized over time consists of new card fees, monthly maintenance fees, revenue earned from gift cards and substantially all BaaS partner program management fees.
-Substantially all of our money movement services are recognized at a point in time.

 As disclosed on our Consolidated Balance Sheets, we record deferred revenue for any upfront payments received in advance of our performance obligations being satisfied.
 These contract liabilities consist principally of unearned new card fees and monthly maintenance fees.
-We recognized approximately \$9.1 million and \$8.9 million in revenue for the three months ended June 30, 2021 and 2020, respectively, and \$26.6 million and \$25.9 million for the six months ended June 30, 2021 and 2020, respectively, that were included in deferred revenue at the beginning of the periods and did not recognize any revenue during these periods from performance obligations satisfied in previous periods.
+We recognized approximately \$26.6 million and \$25.9 million for the nine months ended September 30, 2021 and 2020, respectively, that were included in deferred revenue at the beginning of the periods and did not recognize any revenue during these periods from performance obligations satisfied in previous periods.
+Substantially all of the deferred revenue balances at the beginning of the periods are recognized in the first half of each year.
 Changes in the deferred revenue balance are driven primarily by the amount of new card fees recognized during the period, and the degree to which these reductions to the deferred revenue balance are offset by the deferral of new card fees associated with cards sold during the period.